SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Why the Test is Performed

-The test is used to identify any genetic disease in your unborn baby.
+The test is used to identify any genetic problems in your unborn baby.
 It is very accurate, and it can be done very early in a pregnancy.

 Genetic problems can occur in any pregnancy.
 However, the following factors increase the risk: